-Some services may require prior authorization from the mental health plan.
 The mental health plan must use a qualified professional to do the review for service authorization.
 This review process is called a prior authorization of specialty mental health services.
 The mental health plan's authorization process must follow specific timelines.
-For a standard prior authorization, the mental health plan must decide based on your provider's request as quickly as your condition requires.
-For example, your plan must rush an authorization decision and provide notice based on a timeframe related to your health condition that is no later than 72 hours after receipt of the service request, but no longer than 14 calendar days after the mental health plan receives the request.
+For a standard prior authorization, the mental health plan must decide based on your provider's request as quickly as your condition requires, but not to exceed five business days from when the mental health plan receives the request.
+For example, if following the standard timeframe could seriously jeopardize your life, health, or ability to attain, maintain, or regain maximum function your plan must rush an authorization decision and provide notice based on a timeframe related to your health condition that is no later than 72 hours after receipt of the service request.
+Your mental health plan may extend the time for up to 14 additional calendar days after the mental health plan receives the request if you or your provider request the extension or the mental health plan provides justification for why the extension is in your best interest.

-If you or your provider request it, or if the mental health plan needs to get more information from your provider and provides justification for it, the timeline can be extended for up to an additional 14 calendar days.
 An example of when an extension might be needed is when the mental health plan thinks it might be able to approve your provider's request for treatment if they get additional information from your provider.
 If the mental health plan extends the timeline for the provider's request, the county will send you a written notice about the extension.

-Services that require prior authorization include: Intensive Home-Based Services, Day Treatment Intensive, Day Rehabilitation, Therapeutic Behavioral Services, and Therapeutic Foster Care.
+Services that require prior authorization include Intensive Home-Based Services, Day Treatment Intensive, Day Rehabilitation, Therapeutic Behavioral Services, and Therapeutic Foster Care.
 You may ask the mental health plan for more information about its prior authorization process.
 Call your mental health plan to request additional information.

 If the mental health plan denies, delays, reduces, or terminates the services requested, the mental health plan must send you a Notice of Adverse Benefit Determination telling you that the services are denied, inform you that that you may file an appeal, and give you information on how to file an appeal.
-To find out more about your rights to file a grievance or appeal when you do not agree with your mental health plan's decision to deny your services or take other actions you do not agree with, refer to the Adverse Benefit Determinations by Your Mental Health section of this handbook on page 39.
+To find out more about your rights to file a grievance or appeal when you do not agree with your mental health plan's decision to deny your services or take other actions you do not agree with, refer to the Adverse Benefit Determinations by Your Mental Health section of this handbook on page 47.